SamScholefield/mbacFirebase/README.md

 Resources > Libraries

-+Insert the following project key in 'Find a Library': MYeP8ZEEt1ylVDxS7uyg9plDOcoke7-2l +Click 'Select'
++ Insert the following project key in 'Find a Library': MYeP8ZEEt1ylVDxS7uyg9plDOcoke7-2l
++ Click 'Select'
-+Select the latest public release
++ Select the latest public release
-+Click OK and the library is added to the project and ready for use.
++ Click OK and the library is added to the project and ready for use.